Wojtek242/route0/PLATFORM.md

 `VBoxGuestAdditions_<version>.iso`.
 Once the download completes make sure to mount it in the settings window of your virtual machine.

-Open the file explorer and navigate to the inserted CD.
+Open the file explorer in the VM and navigate to the inserted CD.
 From here right click and select `Open Terminal Here`.
 The last step is now to run

 ```
 sudo ./VBoxLinuxAdditions.run
 ```